 - It can be tricky to find the original research reports.

-Motley Fool is a privately held company owned by the brothers Tom and David.
+Motley Fool is a privately held company owned by brothers Tom and David.
 For over 20 years, the Gardners have provided sensible investing advice, popularising investing in index funds and high-growth stocks.
 Motley Fool became a household name with the “Motley Fool Investment Guide,” published in 1997.
 This book inspired me to start investing.

 The Motley Fool premium stock research reports are clear and precise, focusing on the company’s financials but, most importantly, the industry’s future and business outlook.
 This is important because if you want market-beating results, you must select companies that are potential industry disruptors and market dominators.

-Is The Motley Fool Legit?
+Is Motley Fool Legit?

 Is Motley Fool Reliable?